hendricius/the-bread-code/basics/basic-sour-dough.md

 ### Add the mother dough

-Place the mother dough evenly on top of your dough.
+Place the 200 grams mother dough evenly on top of your dough.
 Many sources claim this should be done after the autolysing.
 However, when baking myself I sometimes add the mother dough right away and could so far not notice a significant difference.
 I just follow this best practice and it works.
 It bothers me a little that I have not fully tested this myself yet.
 It would be really good to conduct more research here with a couple of A/B tests.

+### Give back to the mother dough

+We removed 200 grams of our starter.
+We now return the rest of what is left back to the mother dough.
+Place the mother though container in the fridge and cover it.
+We will re-use the mother dough on the next bake again.
+This way people sometimes have a 100 year old sour dough.
+They always return parts back to their original mother dough.

 ### Kneed the dough